Skip to Content

 The Institute of Food, Nutrition and Human Health (IFNHH) is a leading provider of knowledge for food and health innovation in New Zealand.
 IFNHH offers integrated research and education across the entire food and health value chain.

 We are celebrating 50 years of food technology in 2014.

 The Food Science and Technology Division specialises in all aspects of food manufacture to satisfy the needs of the world’s population.
 Our graduates are in high demand, as they develop theoretical and practical knowledge that enables them to work in the international food industry.
 Our courses are taught in New Zealand and abroad.

 Learn more about study, research and staff in food science, technology and engineering at Massey University.

-The science of human nutrition encompasses all interactions between dietary nutrients and the human body.
-By studying how individual food components are digested, absorbed, metabolised, and utilised, we can understand their effects on genes, cells, organs, and the whole person.
-Deliberate manipulation of these food interactions can lead to improved health.
+Human nutrition encompasses all interactions between nutrients and the human body.
+By studying how individual food components are digested, absorbed, metabolised and utilised, we can understand their effects on genes, cells, organs and the whole person.
+Deliberate manipulation of these interactions can improve health.

 Learn more about study, research and staff in human nutrition and dietetics at Massey University.

 Health promotion is becoming increasingly important, with an increased focus on wellness and disease prevention combined with knowledge and understanding of the contribution the natural environment may make to community health.
 Environmental factors (natural and mechanical) have a major impact on human health and wellbeing.
 Our research focuses on detection, examination and determination of the risk these environmental factors pose to human health.